protoman92/SafeNest/README.md

 - We can then use these values to drive state changes.

-For a more concrete example, please visit <https://github.com/protoman92/HMReactiveRedux-Swift> and play around with the demo.
+For a more concrete example, check out the demo included in this repository, or visit the demo at <https://github.com/protoman92/HMReactiveRedux-Swift>.